From Navigation to Refinement: Revealing the Two-Stage Nature of Flow-based Diffusion Models through Oracle Velocity: Model Behaviors under Two-Stage Target

 Beyond training trajectories, we investigate whether the model’s refinement capability generalizes to unseen data.
-We construct $x_t$ by combining random Gaussian priors and unseen image latents from the ImageNet validation split, resuming the sampling process at $t_{\text{resume}}$.
+We construct $x_t$ by combining Gaussian priors and image latents from the ImageNet validation split, resuming the sampling process at $t_{\text{resume}}$.
 As illustrated in Fig.~\ref{fig:denoise_generalization}, for $t_{\text{resume}}\geq0.2$ the global layout is maintained, while still introducing slight variations in fine details.
+We also examine the two-stage behaviors on Flux.1~\cite{flux2023} in the Appendix. \looseness=-1

-Based on the results on seen/unseen data, we can conclude that: \textit{generalization stems from the early navigation stage, where recovering training trajectories is difficult; whereas memorization arises in the late refinement stage, where the targets are trivial and consistent}.
+\begin{findingbox} \textbf{Takeaway:} Generalization stems from the navigation stage, where recovering training trajectories is difficult; memorization arises in the refinement stage, where targets are trivial and consistent. \end{findingbox}